kkatherineliu/kkatherineliu/README.md

         print("Exploring data science and machine learning algorithms")

     def display_future_goals(self):
-        print("Experiment with sentiment analysis and learn how to analyze audio data")
+        print("Experiment with sentiment analysis and analyze audio data (for music and Chinese)")
 ```
 <!--
 🌻 Hi, I'm currently pursuing a Bachelor of Computer Science at the University of Waterloo (1B term).